 Janet, Janet & Suggs Understands the Impact of Cerebral Palsy on Families

 At Janet, Janet & Suggs we understand that there are no easy choices for families with a child affected by cerebral palsy.
-Our lawyers are well versed in birth injury laws and processes in most US states.
+Our CP lawyers are well versed in birth injury laws and processes in most US states.
 We use our unique expertise to assist families in understanding their rights and options to access compensation for their children’s injuries.